 We love stories.
-They affirm who we are, and we all want affirmations that our lives have meaning.
+They affirm who we are.
+And we want affirmations that our lives have meaning.
 Here are 21 of my favorite photo tips to help you use holiday photos to share stories with family and friends.
+To download the PDF I created from this post, click here.

 1. Make a list, check it twice